Wikia/app/docker/devbox/README.md

 modify the source code and just refresh the page without rebuilding any images.
 General overview of the setup:
 * app and config repos are stored somewhere in the kvm devbox filesystem
-* docker compose is used to run nginx server and php-fpm container
+* docker compose is used to run nginx server, php-fpm and fluentd containers
 * nginx binds to port 80 of the host
 * `app` and `config` folders and mounted as docker volumes when containers are started

+Since we are pushing all the logs from the nginx and mediawiki to elastic search all of them have to pass through fluentd.
+This means that whenever your fluentd is misconfigured or dead you'll see no logs in kibana and/or stdout.

+Additionally to pass nginx logs to fluentd we are using shared volume that is mounted on your host (see: [docker-compose.yml](docker-compose.yml)).
+You can safely purge this folder to reclaim the disk space if needed.

 ### Usage

 1. Clone the app and config repos, this readme file assumes those repos are stored in you home dir root.